ishine/das/_sources/quick_start.md

 :::

 ## Export annotations and make a dataset
-_DeepSS_ achieves good performance with little manual annotation.
+_DAS_ achieves good performance with little manual annotation.
 Once you have completely annotated the song in the first 18 seconds of the tutorial recording---a couple of pulse trains and sine song segments---you can train a network to help with annotating the rest of the data.

 Trainining requires the audio data and the annotations to be in a specific dataset format.
-First, export the audio data and the annotations via `File/Export for DeepSS` to a new folder (not the one containing the original audio)---let's call the folder `quickstart`.
+First, export the audio data and the annotations via `File/Export for DAS` to a new folder (not the one containing the original audio)---let's call the folder `quickstart`.
 In the following dialog set start seconds and end seconds to the annotated time range - 0 and 18 seconds, respectively.

 :::{figure} xb_export-fig
 <img src="/images/xb_quick_export.png" alt="export audio and annotations" width=450>